Use your keyboard arrow keys to navigate

 Insights

-The highest ranking outcome domain measured was 'Arts Quality', followed by 'Economic' and 'Social', indicating that the event excelled in these areas.
-Despite still being a positive result, the lowest ranking outcome domain measured was 'Civic', meaning that respondents were least likely to agree with dimension statements from this outcome domain.
+The highest ranking outcome domain was 'Qualities' with 92% agreement overall, followed by the 'Economic' (87%) and 'Social' (84%) domains, indicating that the event excelled in these areas.
+Despite still being a positive result, the lowest ranking outcome domain measured was 'Community' (72%), indicating that respondents were less likely to agree with dimension statements from this outcome domain.

 More information about outcome domains are available at https://culturaldevelopment.net.au/outcomes/